JOIN OUR TEAM.

 Transfer of Knowledge:

-• Host a transition meeting in June with incoming Communications Chairs to transfer all login credentials, best practices, and content strategies.
+• Host a transition meeting in June with incoming Communication Team Lead to transfer all login credentials, best practices, and content strategies.

 • Check the Communications Folder in the PTA Google Drive in June to ensure all materials are organized, complete, and easy to access for the next Board.